Did you know that exercisers tend to overestimate the amount of physical activity they perform and underestimate the amount of calories they consume?

 How does this relate to MYZONE?

 MYZONE estimates caloric expenditure using an equation that was developed in a study published in the Journal of Sports Sciences in 2005.
 In this study, participants performed steady state exercise on a cycle ergometer or treadmill at multiple exercise intensities.
 Heart rate and VO2 were measured throughout.
 The equation derived from this study was then validated during treadmill running, cycling, stationary rowing, and stationary stair-climbing.
 The researchers determined that their equation is an improvement to other formulas.
 The equation takes into consideration the user’s sex, weight, age, and heart rate—essentially, as much information about each user as is available.
+However, Myzone does not track calories in the light gray zone.
+The equation is most accurate at intensities above 50% (this is also to keep aligned with the intensity at which we begin to award MEPs).

 Key Takeaways for MYZONE Users